flyerhq/flutter_firebase_chat_core/README.md

 `Dart >=2.17.0` and `Flutter >=2.0.0`, [Firebase](https://firebase.google.com) project.

 Read our [documentation](https://docs.flyer.chat/flutter/firebase/firebase-overview) or see the [example](https://github.com/flyerhq/flutter_firebase_chat_core/tree/main/example) project.
-To run the example project you need to have your own [Firebase](https://firebase.google.com) project and then follow steps 1 and 2 of [Add Firebase to your Flutter app](https://firebase.google.com/docs/flutter/setup).
+To run the example project you need to have your own [Firebase](https://firebase.google.com) project and then follow steps 1 and 2 of [Add Firebase to your Flutter app](https://firebase.google.com/docs/flutter/setup), override `firebase_options.dart`, don't commit it though 😉

 After all of this is done you will need to register a couple of users and the example app will automatically suggest email and password on the register screen, default password is `Qawsed1-`.
 To set up [Firebase Security Rules](https://firebase.google.com/docs/rules) so users can see only the data they should see, continue with our [documentation](https://docs.flyer.chat/flutter/firebase/firebase-rules).